 Jauma natural wines

 All Jauma Wines are natural wines — made from organic fruit, with zero additions of anything but grapes.
-Juicy, rich, textural, alive, and vibrant, these wines are grown and farmed on Kaurna Land in South Australia.
-They speak directly from the soil and are lovingly handcrafted by James Erskine and the Jauma team, here at Jauma Farm in the Adelaide Hills.
+Juicy, rich, textural, alive, and vibrant, these wines are grown and farmed in McLaren Vale, and here on Jauma Farm in Lenswood.
+They speak directly from the soil and are lovingly handcrafted by James Erskine and the Jauma team, at Jauma Farm Winery.

 Natural wine made from organic grapes, nothing more

-Our wines are produced here on Jauma Farm at Lenswood in the Adelaide Hills.
+All our wines are produced, bottled and stored here on Jauma Farm at Lenswood in the Adelaide Hills.

 Inside the winery, Jauma produces wines from grapes, nothing more.
 There are no additions of anything — no sulfur, yeasts, acids, tannins, chemicals, preservatives, filtration, polymers, colours, nor any fish, egg or plastic settling agents.